 Note: If you want to use the Trello board to organise yourself, just create a Trello account and ping Jeremie to have him give you write access to the board.
 To learn a bit more about how to use a Trello board, you can see how the content team uses its board with this article.

 |Pages||No tags||Needs* tags||Missing tags||Editorial reviews||Technical reviews||Outdated pages||Documentation requests|

 |136||1 (1%)||23 (17%)||42 (31%)||1 (1%)||5 (4%)||6 (5%)||7 (6%)|

 See also localization status of this section.

-- Design for all types of users 101
+- How can we design for all types of users?

 - How much does it cost to do something on the web?

 - What is accessibility?